deel-ai/oodeel/docs/index.md

 # Tutorials

-We propose some tutorials to get familiar with the library and its API in the Tutorials section.
+We propose some tutorials to get familiar with the library and its API in the [notebooks directory](notebooks)

 # Quick Start

 **Oodeel** requires some stuff and several libraries including Numpy.
-Installation can be done using Pypi:
+Installation can be done using:

 ```python
 git clone https://github.com/Jingkang50/OpenOOD.git